openpnp/openpnp/Advanced-Motion-Control.md

 **First Stop**: Check out the [[Issues and Solutions]] page.
 ____

-To complement the automatic system, the following background informations details the needed changes to prepare for Advanced Motion Control features:
+**Important:** Only if the [[Issues and Solutions]] system does not help you, should you continue here.
+To complement the automatic system, the following background information details the most important needed changes to prepare for Advanced Motion Control features:

 1. If you use more than four axes on one controller: check out if you can use it **without** pre-move commands (the `T` letter commands used to switch between extruder `E` axes). [[Smoothieware, Duet3D, Bill's fork of Marlin 2.0|Motion-Controller-Firmwares]] and possibly others can be used with proper axis letters `A`, `B`, `C` instead.
-**Warning**: if this is not the case, only a limited number of advanced features will be available. **This guide assumes you do not have pre-move commands!**
+**Warning**: if this is not the case, only a limited number of advanced features will be available. **This guide assumes you do not have pre-move commands, so if you continue you are on your own!**

 2. Upgrade your [[controller firmware|Motion-Controller-Firmwares]] if necessary.